TomaDumitrescu/InvertedIndex/src/README.md

 dimensions (taken eventually using sys/stats.h in O(1))
 2) preferred stack allocation instead of heap
 3) built-in data structures like vector, unordered_map, queue
-4) ++i instead of i++
+4) parallel file writing using reducers
 5) passing arrays of dictionaries or multisets as pointers to avoid unnecessary copy
 6) minimize function calls, so where a function is reasonably long, change a function call with actual code; also inline for print_data to eliminate overhead
 7) instead of checking whether strlen(word) > 0, just verify word[0] != '\0'
 8) integer operations instead of char ascii code operations
 9) unordered_map instead of map for the a-z dictionaries to have O(1) time operations
-10) copying ".txt" to the file char array, char by char, instead of using strcpy to avoid function calls
+10) mutexes on medium critical sections to avoid frequent context-switches avoid function calls

 ## Testing:
-After running with docker 10 times, the average score was [].
+After running with docker 10 times, the average score was 84/84, so maximum score appeared for scalability and correctness every time.

 ## Bibliography:
 https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf